dacort/redpill/README.md

 RedPill Install
 =============

 A simple one-liner to get a new OS X system up and running with my basic apps.
+Please note that this is the result of a couple hours of hacking in a coffee shop and in no way represents anything except v1 of an idea I had in the shower.
+You've been warned. :)

 Usage
 -------